Ed Le Brocq: Gender transition

 Ayres wrote about gender in his 2014 memoir, Cadence: Travels with music - a memoir, narrating his experiences of being thought of as a man during his bicycle travels in countries such as Pakistan.

 In an interview published in the Sydney Morning Herald in 2016, Ayres came out as a transgender man.
 He said that he had first realised he was a man during a cycling trip in Pakistan in 2013 in a "total beam of light" moment one evening while watching the film Boys Don't Cry.
 He said, "I've waited a long time to do this.
 I suppressed this for so long, now I feel I can't wait".
 He transitioned just before his 50th birthday.

 In a 2018 interview, Ayres said "...there's no medical proof of this, really, but I believe that I am male and that my body doesn't represent what I see myself as being.
 I have always felt in some sort of corner of my being that something wasn't quite right...
 Realising you're transgender, for me, was utterly, utterly devastating".
 He had thought that as a female he was a lesbian, but his partners at the time had refused to stay with him if he transitioned.

 Names

+Le Brocq was born Emma Ayres.
 He styled himself Eddie Ayres after his transition but more recently, and as author of his 2021 book Whole Notes, was known as Ed Ayres.
 His full name is Eadric, taken from Eadric the Wild, a resistance fighter in Shropshire after the Norman Conquest in 1066.

 He changed his name to Ed Le Brocq when he married in 2022.